Tony Bennett: 2006–2021: Later years and final album

-Bennet's final live performances were on August 3 and 5, 2021, when he presented a pair of shows with Lady Gaga at Radio City Music Hall.
-A television special, One Last Time: An Evening with Tony Bennett and Lady Gaga debuted on November 28, 2021, at CBS, which contained select performances from the two shows.
-Bennett's last televised performance was also with Gaga on December 16, 2021, in MTV Unplugged.
+Bennett's final live performances were on August 3 and 5, 2021, when he presented a pair of shows with Lady Gaga at Radio City Music Hall.
+On August 12, 2021, nine days after his 95th birthday, Bennett's retirement from concerts was announced by his son and manager Danny Bennett.
+Danny stated that though his father remained a capable singer, he was becoming physically frail and risked a major fall if he continued touring.
+A television special, One Last Time: An Evening with Tony Bennett and Lady Gaga debuted on November 28, 2021, on CBS, which contained select performances from the two final concerts.
+Bennett's last televised performance was also with Gaga on December 16, 2021, on MTV Unplugged.
 The special was filmed the previous July in front of an intimate studio audience in New York City, and included duets from Love for Sale.
-A documentary called The Lady and the Legend, which will include footage from the making of Bennett and Gaga's two collaborative albums, will be available exclusively on Paramount+ in 2022.

-Despite his retirement, Bennett continues to rehearse with his music director three times a week, Danny Bennett said in an interview.
+Despite his retirement, as of early 2022, Bennett still continued to rehearse with his music director three times a week, Danny Bennett said in an interview.

 Artistry

 Painting

-Bennett has also had success as a painter, done under his real name of Anthony Benedetto or just Benedetto.
+Bennett also had success as a painter, done under his real name of Anthony Benedetto, or just Benedetto.
 He followed up his childhood interest with professional training, work, and museum visits throughout his life.
-He sketches or paints every day, often of views out of hotel windows when he is on tour.
+He sketched or painted every day, often of views out of hotel windows when he was on tour.

-He has exhibited his work in numerous galleries around the world.
+He exhibited his work in numerous galleries around the world.
 He was chosen as the official artist for the 2001 Kentucky Derby, and was commissioned by the United Nations to do two paintings, including one for its fiftieth anniversary.
 His painting Homage to Hockney (for his friend David Hockney, painted after Hockney drew him) is on permanent display at the Butler Institute of American Art in Youngstown, Ohio.
-His Boy on Sailboat, Sydney Bay is in the permanent collection at the National Arts Club in Gramercy Park in New York, as is his Central Park at the Smithsonian American Art Museum in Washington, D.C.
-His paintings and drawings have been featured in ARTnews and other magazines, and sell for as much as $80,000 apiece.
+His Boy on Sailboat, Sydney Bay is in the permanent collection at the National Arts Club on Gramercy Park in New York City, as is his Central Park at the Smithsonian American Art Museum in Washington, D.C.
+His paintings and drawings have been featured in ARTnews and other magazines, and have sold for as much as $80,000 a piece.
 Many of his works were published in the art book Tony Bennett: What My Heart Has Seen in 1996.
-In 2007, another book involving his paintings, Tony Bennett in the Studio: A Life of Art & Music, became a best-seller among art books.
+In 2007, another book involving his paintings, Tony Bennett in the Studio: A Life of Art & Music, became a bestseller among art books.